mjbrownie/vim-markdown-yank/README.md

 I created this plugin to make it easy to do two things:

 1. yank and paste a formatted and syntax highlighted code block in a markdown document (eg vimwiki)
 2. paste the formatted code block in an email / slack channel etc. (with links to the source code)

 In addition to the yanked text adds:

-    1. a link to the source code wep repository
+1. a link to the source code web repository
 2. a relative file location / line number to the source code (to work with `gF`)

 ## Setup

 1. Install using your favorite vim package manager